mongodb-industry-solutions/manufacturing-car-manual-RAG/README.md

 - **AI Service Errors**:

-  - For AWS: Verify Bedrock access and model permissions
   - For Google Cloud: Check service account permissions and API enablement
   - Ensure credentials are correctly formatted in `.env`